Milton Rackmil

-Milton R. Rackmil (1906-1992) was the co-founder of Decca Records and head of Universal Pictures and Vice-Charman of MCA Inc.
+Milton R. Rackmil (February 12, 1906 – April 2, 1992) was the co-founder of Decca Records and head of Universal Pictures and Vice-Chairman of MCA Inc.

 Early life and education

 Rackmil was born to a Jewish family on the Lower East Side of New York City and grew up in Brooklyn.
 He graduated from New York University with a degree in accounting.

 Career

-After school in the 1920s, he worked for the Brunswick Radio Corporation in Manhattan and later moved to its plant in Scranton, Pennsylvania where he served as general manager and controller.
+After school in the 1920s, he worked for the Brunswick Radio Corporation in Manhattan and later moved to its plant in Scranton, Pennsylvania, where he served as general manager and controller.
 In 1932, he helped to start the Brunswick Radio Corporation.
 In 1934, he left Brunswick with two co-workers and co-founded Decca Records (along with Jack Kapp and Edward Lewis) in New York City, first serving as treasurer then as vice president in 1945, executive vice president in 1946, and president in 1949.
 Although many believed that radio would displace record sales, Rackmil bet on the opposite: that radio would spur record sales.
 He was correct and Decca, focusing on big name stars and 35 cent records with a top hit on each side, became the dominant company in popular music.
 His label featured Bing Crosby, Ella Fitzgerald, Glenn Miller, Guy Lombardo, The Dorsey Brothers, Duke Ellington, Count Basie, the Mills Brothers, Al Jolson, the Andrews Sisters, Woody Herman, Lawrence Welk, the McGuire Sisters, Teresa Brewer, Ethel Waters, and the Four Aces.
 In 1952, the federal government filed an antitrust suit against Decca Records, its overseas sister company Decca Records Company of London, and a third unrelated company, alleging that they had illegally colluded to divide up the international markets; later that year, under a consent decree, Decca Records agreed to desist from said activities.